davidmakoto/WATCHER-CSUN-Ubuntu24-devcontainer/README.md

 ### Troubleshooting
-If you need to rebuild the container after changes you can run this *--remove-existing-container* command to clear the existing container
+If you need to rebuild the container after changes you can run this *--remove-existing-container* flag to clear the existing container

 ```bash
 # build the devcontainer from the ./.devcontainer/devcontainer.json file